cli_args

 ) -> bxl.CliArgs

-Takes an arg from cli, and gets a int
+Takes an arg from cli, and gets an int in bxl.

 json